esentialss/btlo-writeups/network-analysis-ransomware.md

 **What is the full URL from which the ransomware executable was downloaded?**

-I used http filter and saw GET method so i checked this and got IP, Port and filename.
+I used the HTTP filter and saw a GET request.
+I inspected it and found the IP address, port, and filename.

 <img width="753" height="196" alt="image" src="https://github.com/user-attachments/assets/966c1b8a-364f-40e4-998a-f4db8022c200" />